 If the appeal is successful the player will be re-admitted and the results reverted back to what they were.
 Being issued a new account by Chess.com is not the same as a successful appeal.

 Players banned may be allowed to play again in the tournament after a suspension at the discretion of the tournament Director.
 Rehabilitation is a virtue in all walks of life and Chess is no different.
 Results will not be changed if someone is banned on another platform.
 If you have however been banned twice on Chess.com for any reason you will be banned from playing any World Chess League.Live tournament for life.

-If a player is banned and they play again in the league, regardless of in which season, without permission from the Tournament Director all games they play in will be written as default losses.
+If a player is banned and they play again in the league, regardless of in which season, without permission from the Tournament Director all games they play will be declared as default losses for their team.

-Chess.com will put players in Chess.com rated order automatically, so if you've just joined chess.com you must play several (3) rapid play rated games first so it will be a fair reflection and place you in the correct position within your team.
-If you do not, for example having a new titled player on board 4 with a 400 rating to ‘sandbag’ the opposition sanctions will be applied.
+Chess.com will put players in Chess.com rated order automatically, so if you've just joined chess.com you must play at least 5 rapid play rated games first so it will be a fair reflection and place you in the correct position within your team.
+If you do not, for example having a new titled player on board 4 with a 400 rating to ‘sandbag’ the opposition sanctions will be applied, whether by accident or otherwise.
 If it is the bottom board, then the result is 'wiped' if any positive results are obtained by the 'new' player.
 If it higher than a bottom board, then it is set to default losses for that player, and potentially ones below that as well.

 Check junk email and Facebook message requests regularly.
 You are all strongly encouraged to become ‘Facebook friends’ with each other to make this much easier.

 Make sure to press re-match after your first game and refresh the page if necessary if you clock doesn’t start after making a move or if your first move is not registered.

 If you are wary of being falsely accused of cheating, it is recommended to film yourself playing your matches and save it which could exonerate you if there any disputes.